OXSUS/OXSUS/README.md

-👋 Cześć, jestem @OXSUS, Java Developer.
+👋 Hej, jestem @OXSUS!
-🌱 Uczę się mikroserwisów i optymalizacji.
-⚡ Lubię szybkie i wydajne rozwiązania.
+👀 Interesuję się backendowym programowaniem i rozwiązaniami opartymi na Javie.

 <!---
 OXSUS/OXSUS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.